raodevendrasingh/voltx/README.md

 ## Usage

-Once installed, you can run Voltx commands like so:
+Once installed, you can run Voltx commands like:

 ```bash
 voltx [command] [options]
 ```

-To initialise the script, you must have an API_KEY of any of your favourite llm providers.
+## Documentation

+To initialize the script run the following command:

 ```bash
 voltx init
 ```

+You must have an API_KEY of any of your favourite LLM providers.

 ### Supported Providers